Samfun75/libtorrent/docs/python_binding.rst

 * torrent_handle::get_download_queue
 * torrent_handle::piece_availability

+create_torrent::add_node()
-``create_torrent::add_node()`` takes two arguments, one string and one integer, instead of a pair.
+    Takes two arguments, one string and one integer, instead of a pair.
 The string is the address and the integer is the port.

+session::apply_settings()
-``session::apply_settings()`` accepts a dictionary with keys matching the names of settings in settings_pack.
+    Accepts a dictionary with keys matching the names of settings in settings_pack.
     When calling ``apply_settings``, the dictionary does not need to have every settings set, keys that are not present are not updated.

-To get a python dictionary of the settings, call ``session::get_settings``.
+To get a python dictionary of the settings, call ``session::get_settings()``.

-.. _`library reference`: reference.html

 Retrieving session statistics in Python is more convenient than that in C++.
 The statistics are stored as an array in ``session_stats_alert``, which will be